-We work with clients to develop campaign plans, conduct communications audits, evaluate communications opportunities, analyze existing communications programs and identify the most relevant approaches to their energy and environment communications challenges.
+We work with clients to develop campaign plans, conduct communications audits, evaluate communications opportunities, analyze existing communications programs and identify the most relevant approaches to their energy, environment and equity communications challenges.

 Clear communication requires a message that accurately represents your point of view clearly and without cumbersome or confusing language.

-We help clients consider and develop new messaging, review and adjust existing talking points, and deliver their point of view through persuasive op-ed, blog, speech and other writing focused on communicating about energy and environmental issues and opportunities.
+We help clients consider and develop new messaging, review and adjust existing talking points, and deliver their point of view through persuasive op-ed, blog, speech and other writing focused on communicating about energy, environmental and equity issues and opportunities.

 Engaging communication requires an understanding of how to work with media and which outlets to engage to reach your target audiences.

 We develop and conduct media outreach programs with clients to educate audiences on issues and initiatives, build reputation, and/or respond to crisis situations.
 We plan and conduct media events.
 We counsel clients on social media engagement and help develop, refine and manage online outreach programs using Twitter, LinkedIn and Facebook.

 Collaborative communication requires sustainable partnerships that expand and extend your efforts and compel your partners to take action.

 We collaborate with clients to analyze existing partnerships and third party initiatives, develop and manage new engagement programs, create and manage coalitions and plan and conduct coalition and partner events (both public and private).